 Ameren Illinois received 24 bids: eight for the residential sector, and 16 for the business sector.
 All bids sought contracts for three years.
-Of those 24 program proposals, Ameren Illinois classified two as "Not Responsive" (discussed further below in Section 9.5.4); 11 did not pass the TRC; and one was deemed duplicative (discussed in Section 9.5.5); leaving 10 programs that Ameren Illinois requested approval for in this Plan.
-For three of those programs, Ameren Illinois requested additional conditions be applied (discussed in Section 9.5.4).
-As discussed in Section 9.5.4 the two programs classified as "Not Responsive" were subsequently analyzed by the IPA, passed the TRC, and are thus included in this draft Plan.
+Of those 24 program proposals, Ameren Illinois classified two as "Not Responsive" (discussed further below in Section 9.5.49.5.4); 11 did not pass the TRC; and one was deemed duplicative (discussed in Section 09.5.5); leaving 10 programs that Ameren Illinois requested approval for recommended as acceptable in this Plan.its Assessment.
+For three of those programs, Ameren Illinois requested recommended that additional conditions be applied (discussed in Section 9.5.69.5.6).
+As discussed in Section 9.5.49.5.4 the two programs classified as "Not Responsive" were subsequently analyzed by the IPA, passed the TRC, and are thus included in this draft Plan.